 1 Engineering Integration at Work

-Civil Engineering Works at Tank Farms: Tank farms are exciting places for engineers: there are few examples of how the variety of engineering disciplines have to co-exist, cooperate and integrate as much as in these intimidating, imposing and impressive facilities.
-Most people think that tank farms, with their storage vessels, pipes and pumps, are the exclusive hunting grounds of mechanical and chemical engineers, while civil engineering is about structures, roads, water and concrete, right?
+Civil Engineering Works at Tank Farms: Tank farms are exciting places for engineers: there are a few examples of how various engineering disciplines have to co-exist, cooperate and integrate as much as in these intimidating, imposing and impressive facilities.
+Most people think tank farms, with their storage vessels, pipes and pumps, are the exclusive hunting grounds of mechanical and chemical engineers, while civil engineering is about structures, roads, water and concrete, right?
 Exactly… but let’s start with a bit of context.

 2 The Business of a Tank Farm

-At the large enterprise end of the spectrum, tank farms are built to receive, store, process and distribute product to consumers.
-This often means that the facility is geographically placed at the interface between transport modes – for example, to receive the product from an off-shore pipeline and deliver via dispensing trucks or rail.
-At the smaller end, a tank farm may be built to uniquely serve the operations of a factory or an airport and to secure continuity of supply.
+At the large enterprise end of the spectrum, tank farms are built to receive, store, process, and distribute products to consumers.
+This often means that the facility is geographically placed at the interface between transport modes—for example, to receive the product from an off-shore pipeline and deliver via dispensing trucks or rail.
+At the smaller end, a tank farm may be built to uniquely serve the operations of a factory or airport operations and secure supply continuity.

 Notwithstanding size and purpose, all tank farms are business enterprises in their own right.
-Besides the commercial motive, their continuity, safety, efficiency and environmental impacts are the topics of compliance with regulations and service level agreements with consumers.
+In addition to the commercial motive, their continuity, safety, efficiency, and environmental impacts are the topics of compliance with regulations and service level agreements with consumers.
 The facility has to be designed against the backdrop of these realities.
-Enter the civil engineer…
+Enter the civil engineer.

 3 Tank Farms as Strategic Facilities and Key Points